More than a year after a pandemic transformed the world of work, how are group disability insurers responding?

 For more than a quarter century, industry experts have attended RGA’s U.S. Group Insurance Disability Claim Leaders Forum for candid discussions on the most pressing questions and trends affecting the industry.
 After a period of unrelenting change, these conversations now seem timelier than ever.
 RGA asked forum leaders, Kari Briscoe, Director, Claims Consulting and Jill Underhill, Senior Disability Claims Consultant, to share forum highlights and provide some perspectives on what’s next for the industry.

-The industry was braced for a surge of disability claims for "long COVID-19" to cover those who continue to struggle with COVID-19-related illnesses after the course of the disease.
+The industry was braced for a surge of long-term disability (LTD) claims for "long COVID-19" to cover those who continue to struggle with COVID-19-related illnesses after the course of the disease.
 What has happened to date?

 The symptoms you are describing are subjective.
 Are group carriers applying “subjective condition” limitations to these cases?